brainglobe/brainrender/README.md

 `brainrender` is a python package for the visualization of three dimensional anatomical data from mice brains registered to the Common Coordinate Framework (CCF) from the Allen Institute.
 Please check the [user guide](Docs/UserGuide.md) and the [examples](Examples) notebooks for more information on how to use BrainRender.

+For more information about `brainrender` and how to use it, checkout the [brainrender preprint](https://www.biorxiv.org/content/10.1101/2020.02.23.961748v1).

 <img src="Docs/Media/streamlines2.png" width="1000">

 # Installation